pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 }
 ```

-### Automatic OpenAPI Documentation
+### OpenAPI Documentation
-The library generates OpenAPI 3.1.1 documentation in both JSON and YAML formats:
+The library automaticallygenerates OpenAPI 3.1.1 documentation in both JSON and YAML formats:

 1. Documentation files are generated at compile time and stored in the `/data` directory:
    - `/data/openapi.json`